ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- it the prosper­
-ity it has lost—he; our- GOvernor,,&#x27;found
-traversing the State; chodu - e:ting-the dee­
-tioneeeing campaign, for tke elevation of
-others and to keep in train the System
-which is so oppressi r ve, and in power, the
-rulers Who ask for power at such-a price.

-ms we resent as a most&#x27; serious
-grievance, a dereliction of duty, in one who
-ought to ho-a 14h . ftinfitiorvy--4n evil ex­
-ample to others who may be prompted to
-do. the he, and ivnieli s in the end, will
-prove the overthrow of our free institutions,
-8/e., J AMES SEATON,.

-Foreman of the Grand Jun•.&quot;

 A NotLE SE fitl IEN r.—&#x27;This is an a­
 greeable world after alt.
 If we would only
 brim ourselves to look at the, objects, drat